SERP Features are essentially any element in the search results beyond the traditional organic webpage listings and Google text ads.

 Google has a separate algorithm for determining results and rank in local search.
 There are a number of significant local SEO factors that come into play and have a direct impact on whether or not your business shows up in local search results, and where.

-- Having a verified Google My Business profile with opening hours, photos, reviews (quantity and quality) and proper business categorization
+- Having a verified Google Business Profile profile with opening hours, photos, reviews (quantity and quality) and proper business categorization

 - Proper categorization in other business directories (chambers of commerce, local listings, review sites)